 REDi

-The ULI Central Florida Real Estate Diversity Initiative (REDi) Program is entering its second annual session.
+The ULI Central Florida Real Estate Diversity Initiative (REDi) Program is entering its third annual session.
 The program helps participants learn more about what it takes to put together a successful development through a combination of curriculum and case study work.
 Each team will produce a development plan, pro-forma, and marketing plan.
 Chosen participants will engage in both large group and small group mentoring sessions.

-REDi 2022 – Thursday Afternoons, August 11 – December 1
+REDi 2023 – Thursday Afternoons, August 10 – November 30

 What does the program offer?